oualabadmins/lab_deploy/max-base-config_arcsight_public/README.md

 ## Solution overview and deployed resources

+>**NOTE:** As of 10/3/2018, the template successfully deploys all VMs with xrdp running on the CentOS VMs.
+No ArcSight installation or config is being done yet.

 The following resources are deployed as part of the solution:

+### VMs

 + **ArcSight CentOS Server VM(s)**: CentOS 7.3 with ArcSight ESM 7.1.
 30GB system disk, 1TB data disk, all managed.
 Arcsight installation script is in progress, not yet working.
 + **Client VM(s)**: Windows 10 client(s) with ArcSight software.
 Managed 127GB system disk.

+### Storage

 + **Storage account**: Diagnostics storage account, and client VM storage account if indicated.

+### Network

 + **Virtual network**: 1 Vnet with two subnets, frontend and backend.
 Frontend subnet is 172.16.0.0/25, backend is 172.16.0.128/25.
 + **Network security group**: The NSG permits ports 22 and 3389 to frontend NICs.
 + **Network interfaces**: 2 NICs per VM with dynamic private IP addresses.
 Frontend NICs also have a public IP.
 + **Public IPs**: 1 public IP per frontend NIC for both SIEM and CLIENT VMs.

+### Extensions

++ **siemconfig**: The bash script /scripts/initialconfig.sh is exectuted on the SIEM VM with the Linux custom script extension.
+This script creates a cron job to run /scripts/siemconfig.sh after reboot (NOT YET IMPLEMENTED).
+Staggering the scripts this way avoids CSE extension timeouts.
 + **BGInfo**: The **BGInfo** extension is applied to all VMs.
 + **Antimalware**: The **iaaSAntimalware** extension is applied to all VMs with basic scheduled scan and exclusion settings.